vectorsigmaissomewhere/System-Design/README.md

 # System-Design

-check basics.md file from Basic Directory
+check basics.md file from Basic Directory to read all pages in sequence